Find out how to make delicious elderberry kombucha for immune support!

 European black elderberry is ripe in autumn, just in time for flu season.

-Most importantly though, elderberry is a potent anti-oxidant due to its bioflavonoid content.
+Elderberry contains bioflavonoids.
 Flavonoids have the ability to ‘mop up’ free radicals.
-As such, flavonoids can protect against many diseases and have an anti-aging effect.
-Flavonoids also help to keep viruses from entering the cell, which could explain why elderberry can be so effective against flu.
+As such, flavonoids can help keep us healthy and well.
+Flavonoids also help to keep viruses from entering the cell, which could explain why elderberry may be effective against flu.

 Elderberry is usually used to make elderberry juice, syrup or wine.
 My mum used to make hot elderberry juice with apple slices for us in winter and I’ve always loved this perfect winter drink and how nice and warm it used to make me feel (and we rarely caught the flu, too).